kkiviat/of-compartments/README.md

 # Openfoam case requirements

-This is designed to work with cases similar to those generated in <link>, which uses multiphaseEulerFoam in OpenFOAM 10.
+This is designed to work with cases similar to those generated in https://github.com/kkiviat/of-bioreactors, which uses multiphaseEulerFoam in OpenFOAM 10.

 The openfoam case is expected to have certain averaged fields written by function objects:
 - epsilonMean.water